 Living alone for the first time means you'll need to do things you perhaps relied on others for in the past.
 This is exciting and allows you to become more independent and confident about taking care of yourself.
-Low vision aids are essential for tasks like these so have an assessment before you go and talk through your lifestyle changes with your optometrist.
+Low vision aids are essential for tasks like these, so have an assessment from your Local Authority Adult SEN Services before you go and talk through your lifestyle changes with your optometrist.

 If you no longer see an eye specialist, it may be useful to visit your local optometrist who can carry out an eye health check as well as help signpost you to local services.

 The Low Vision Service in Wales is a free service which provides a range of low vision aids that may be useful to you.
-Equipment provided includes handheld magnifiers, task lamps and even high tech electronic low vision aids.
-The eyecare Wales website is the best way to find out more about this service and how it operates in Wales.
+Equipment provided includes hand-held magnifiers, task lamps and even high-tech electronic low vision aids.
+The Eyecare Wales website is the best way to find out more about this service and how it operates in Wales.
 There are now two ways to search for services on the website.
-People can either search for services within 2, 5, 10 or 25 miles from their postcode or they can search for services by county.
+People can either search for services within two, five, 10 or 25 miles from their postcode or they can search for services by county.